gusish89/tinytapeout_wokwi0/docs/info.md

 ## How it works

-The project processes a mono WAV audio signal sampled at 44.1 kHz.
-It receives the audio samples and passes them through either a low-pass or a high-pass filter, producing a filtered output signal.
+The design receives a 1-bit serial input stream on `ui[0]`, collects 16 bits into a sample, and applies either a low-pass or high-pass filter selected by `ui[1]`.
+The filtered sample is then shifted out serially on `uo[0]`.

 ## How to test

-Provide the input audio stream one bit at a time on pin 0.
-Once the first 16-bit sample has been received, the design starts producing the corresponding filtered output.
-This means there is an initial delay of 15 clock cycles before valid output appears.
+Apply reset, then drive input bits on `ui[0]` one bit per clock cycle.
+Set `ui[1]=1` for low-pass or `ui[1]=0` for high-pass before streaming starts.
+After the first 16-bit word is received, output bits begin appearing on `uo[0]` with pipeline delay.

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any
+No external hardware is required.